icns-xyz/icns/README.md

 ### Config and Instatiation

-The Config would be containing the addresses of admins.
-Only the registered admins are allowed to send a transaction to the Registrar contract.

-The Config would also be containing an address of the Registry contract, of which it would be sending messages to to set and save the actual record of the user.
+As a part of instantiation, the contract requires an address(es) of the operators(which would most likely be the backend in charge of verifying Twitter OAuth in the beginning), and the addresses of the Resolver contract and the Registry contract.

+Note that the Admin of the Registry contract has the ability to add or remove existing operators.

+Upon verification, or passing the verification threshold, the Registrar contract would be sending a message to the Registry contract and the Resolver contract respectively to mint NFT for the given user name and save the addresses for each bech32 prefixes.

 ### State

 The Registrar contract keeps a state of message counts for each user name.

-Each time an admin address verifies the user name, owner and the addresses per coin typem they would be sending a message to the Registrar as a proof that they have verified.
+Each time an operator(most likely a backend with a private key) address verifies the user name, they would be sending a message to the Registrar as a proof that they have verified, along with the given user input of address for each bech32 prefix.
 We keep a state entry of how many admins have sent this verifying message for each user name, and if the verifying message has exceeded the passing threshold (50% of the registered admin), the Registrar would then send a message to the Registry contract.

 ## Registry
-The Registry is the main contract that handles the orchestration between the Resolver and the Registrar.
+The Registry is the contract in charge of minting the NFT for the given user name and manage the ownership of the NFT.
+It also serves the purpose of orchestration between each user name and different Resolvers.

 ### State
-The Registry does this by keeping two different states within the contract.

-1. A map of user name -> owner

-The registry keeps the state of the owner for each user name.

-2. A map of user name -> Resolver contract address
+The Registry does this by keeping a map of user name -> Different Resolver contract addresses.

-The registry keeps the state of the resolver contract address for each user name.
+Although the default Resolver contract would be the address resolver, we can also think about scalability here by being able to set different resolvers for each user name. (ex. token list, nft resolver etc...)

 ### Config and Instatiation

 As a part of instantiation, the contract requires an address of an admin, and the address of the Registrar contract for the `Config`.

-Only the registered Registrar contract and the admin is allowed to send messages to the Registry and save a new user record.
+Only the registered Registrar contract and the admin is allowed to send messages to the Registry and mint the NFT for the given user name.

 An admin is allowed to add or remove a different admin, or add or remove an existing Registrar address.
+This admin is also used across the default Registrar contract and the Resolver contract.
+The admin of Registry is able to add or remove operators from the Registrar contract and could also over write / set addresses in the Resolver contract.